mexus/pastebin/README.md

 ## Performance

-I've run a simple performance test on my maching and the service is okay with doing about 500 10 KB requests per second (in 5 threads).
-But we need better performance tests.
+I've run a simple performance test on my maching and the service is able to accept about 6500 post requests per second for 10 KB samples and about 3000 posts requests per seconds for 100 KB samples.

 ## Limitations